apache/incubator-xtable/website/docs/how-to.md

 </Tabs>

-**Optional:** If your source table exists in Amazon S3 or Google Cloud Storage, you should use a `yaml` file similar to below..
+**Optional:** If your source table exists in Amazon S3 or Google Cloud Storage, you should use a `yaml` file similar to below.

 <Tabs
 groupId="table-format"